Esri Australia blog

 When near enough is not good enough in risk assessment

-When will Australia’s next flood hit?
+When will another flood hit Australia?
 Which properties will summer’s cyclones strike?
-And exactly how much damage will the next major bushfire cause?
+How much damage will the next major bushfire cause?
 These are just some of the risk assessment questions insurance companies are asking of their data.

 3 reasons we need smart communities